Economic Hardship Employment

 Applying for Economic Hardship Employment

 Economic Hardship Employment requires a student to apply for an Employment Authorization Document (EAD) from USCIS and receive the EAD card before employment begins.
-Students must be able to demonstrate the unforeseen economic hardship and receive the recommendation of the Center for International Education and Programs to apply for Economic Hardship Employment - PDF.
+Students must be able to demonstrate the unforeseen economic hardship and receive the recommendation of the Center for Global Engagement to apply for Economic Hardship Employment - PDF.

 Important reminders about economic hardship employment:

-- If an application is preliminarily approved, the Center for International Education and Programs will inform USCIS and will issue a new Form I-20 with work authorization.
+- If an application is preliminarily approved, the Center for Global Engagement will inform USCIS and issue a new Form I-20 with work authorization.
 Students cannot begin work until they receive an EAD card.

 - Apply for a social security number only after receipt of the EAD card and a job offer.